 Bradyseismic Dynamics

-From 2005, the Campi Flegrei are subject to bradyseismic dynamics that cause soil deformation visible mainly at Solfatara and Pisciarelli.
+Since 2005, the Campi Flegrei have been subject to bradyseismic dynamics that cause soil deformation visible mainly in Solfatara and Pisciarelli.
 “We are witnessing a strong 'degassing' of the soil,” explained Di Vito, highlighting the importance of monitoring the submarine caldera with a unique network at a global level.

 The Seismic Situation

-The seismic area extends from Bagnoli to the coasts of bacoli and is closely linked to the present seismicity.
+The seismic area extends from Bagnoli to the coasts of Bacoli and is closely connected to the present seismicity.
 Di Vito specified that, despite the 556 recorded events, most of these have a very low magnitude.
 Only a small percentage exceed magnitude 1, indicating that, although frequent, these seismic events do not represent an immediate threat.